-Other income and expense, net comprise interest income and income or loss from sale of property and equipment and other miscellaneous expenses.
+Other income and expenses, net comprise interest income and income or loss from sale of property and equipment and other miscellaneous expenses.

-Finance Expense
+Finance expense

 Finance expense primarily relates to interest charges payable on our term loan and short-term borrowings.